guidobouman/thesis/Documents/Thesis/Thesis.markdown

 #### Problems
 // TODO
 Privacy issues
+Not connected
+People pulling their knowledge

 #### Opportunities
 // TODO
 Faster peer to peer communication and mind sharing.

+The opportunities are vast.
+Linking brains to each other & creating a distributed opt-out network could

 #### Function of computers
 Computers will still be used for their computational power and function as a back up for people passing away.